Sugar Hill, GA

 5.58k people

-As of 2023, 24.8% of Sugar Hill, GA residents (6.28k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 24.8% of Sugar Hill, GA residents (6.28k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Sugar Hill, GA was 22.4%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Sugar Hill, GA compared to that of it's neighboring and parent geographies.